 If you’ve ever had dandelion in your diet before, chances are it was to support your body’s natural detoxification processes.
-The flowers house powerful antioxidants, such as beta-carotene and polyphenols, that have been known to prevent ageing and certain diseases.
-Dandelion is also a rich source of the prebiotic fibre inulin, which research indicates reduces constipation and increases intestinal movement – supporting this vital elimination pathway to remove wastes from the digestive tract.
+The flowers house powerful antioxidants, such as beta-carotene and polyphenols, that have been known to prevent aging and certain diseases.
+Dandelion is also a rich source of prebiotic fiber inulin, which research indicates reduces constipation and increases intestinal movement – supporting this vital elimination pathway to remove wastes from the digestive tract.

 2. Stimulates Immune System